vmsaif/hosting-a-resume-on-gitHub-pages/README.md

 5. Click on the "Commit changes" button at the bottom to upload the files to the repository.

 ### STEP 5: Creating the Configuration File for Jekyll

 To generate a static site and add a theme to your resume, we will be using Jekyll.
 Jekyll is a static site generator that allows you to create websites and blogs by writing content in Markdown or HTML and using templates to generate the pages.
 To generate a static site using Jekyll and add a theme, we need to create a `_config.yml` file.
 From the repository,

 1. Click on the `"Add file"` dropdown button and select `"Create new file"`.
-2. A text editor will appear.
-At the top of it, there is an empty field.
-Write the name your file here.
+2. Write the name your file at the top of the text editor.
 The name must be exactly `_config.yml`
-3. In the text editor, copy this code below.
+3. Copy this code below in the text editor.

 ```
 remote_theme: pages-themes/slate@v0.2.0 # this line adds the slate theme of Jekyll.
 You can replace "slate@v0.2.0" with your preferred theme.